axelerant/testimonials-widget/readme.txt

 Please view the `testimonials-widget.css` file for CSS customizations.

-Review your HTML source code to find your specific `testimonialswidget_testimonialsNNN` instance naming.
+Review your website HTML source code to find your specific `testimonialswidget_testimonialsNNN` instance naming.

 = 35.
 How is a testimonial list formatted with CSS? = `